swetlanas/PhySH-Tank/README.md

 ## Motivation
 When submitting papers to APS journals, authors must manually select relevant tags from 260+ PhySH subject headings which is a time-consuming and ineffecient process.
 Authors are expected to select 3-8 good tags which might be inconsistent across authors and various submissions.
-This project automates that recommendation.
+This project automates the tag selection process by recommending relevant tags based on the article's abstract.

 ## Dataset